Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

 ---

 ### Speaking of Graphs

+- **C** typically controls the trade-off between bias and variance in models.
+A high C value makes the model more complex (lower bias, higher variance), while a low C value makes it simpler (higher bias, lower variance).
 - **High Bias, Low Weight**: The decision boundary will be overly simplistic, possibly linear, with poor fitting to the data.
 It will have low flexibility and underfit, resulting in poor performance.
 Probabilities would be poor since the model is too simplistic.

 - **Low Bias, High Weight**: The decision boundary will be complex, closely fitting the data.
 However, high weights may cause overfitting, resulting in a sharp boundary that captures noise, leading to high variance.
 Probabilities could be misleading because the model may overfit.